puppetlabs/puppet-docs/source/pe/2.0/cloudprovisioner_overview.markdown

     $ touch ~/.fog

-Populate this file with the credentials we've just recorded for VMWare vSphere or Amazon Web Services (or both).
+Populate this file with the credentials we've just recorded for VMware vSphere or Amazon Web Services (or both).
 Your `.fog` file should look something like this:

     :default: